What is Phishing?

 For this reason, the best way to protect your business against phishing is by providing proper training for your employees.
 Security awareness training must be a regular practice, along with email security guides.
 This alone can dramatically decrease the entry vectors for phishing incidents because it goes to the root cause of the matter.
 Of course, we can set up technology solutions to further improve phishing detection.

 Anti-phishing/anti-spam software is an essential addition nowadays to any business network.
 It will identify and discard the most common ways of phishing/spam.
-Of course, even with the inclusion of artificial intelligence and neural networks to these solutions, the most sophisticated attempts might be able to bypass the filter, which is when employee awareness and training comes to play.
+Of course, even with the inclusion of artificial intelligence and neural networks in these solutions, the most sophisticated attempts might be able to bypass the filter, which is when employee awareness and training come into play.

 Links and Attachments Limiters